cbednarski/hostess/README.md

 ## Configuration

 By default, hostess will read / write to `/etc/hosts`.
-You can use the `HOSTESS_FILE` environment variable to provide an alternate path (for testing).
+You can use the `HOSTESS_PATH` environment variable to provide an alternate path (for testing).

 ## Disclaimer